rdlf9254/obra-manager/README.md

 # ObraManager

+### English:

+## Project Description
+**ObraManager** is a web application designed to optimize construction project management.
+The platform offers functionalities such as project tracking, user management, and financial monitoring.

+## Prerequisites
+Before starting the installation and execution, make sure you have the following tools and technologies installed:

+- **Node.js**: Required for Vue.js.
+- **Python**: Essential for the backend.
+- **MySQL**: Used as the database.

+### Backend Setup
+1. Install Python dependencies using `pipenv install`.
+2. Activate the virtual environment with `pipenv shell`.
+3. Install the necessary modules.
+4. Run migrations with `python manage.py migrate`.
+5. Create a new user with `python manage.py createsuperuser`.
+6. Start the backend server with `python manage.py runserver`.

+### Frontend Setup
+1. Navigate to the frontend folder.
+2. Install dependencies with `yarn install`.
+3. Run the project with `yarn dev`.

+### Português:

 ## Descrição do Projeto
 O **ObraManager** é uma aplicação web criada para otimizar a gestão de obras na construção civil.
 A plataforma oferece funcionalidades como acompanhamento de projetos, gerenciamento de usuários e acompanhamento financeiro.

 ## Pré-Requisitos
-Antes de iniciar a instalação e execução do **ObraManager**, certifique-se de ter as seguintes ferramentas e tecnologias instaladas:
+Antes de iniciar a instalação e execução, certifique-se de ter as seguintes ferramentas e tecnologias instaladas:

 - **Node.js**: Necessário para o Vue.js.
 - **Python**: Essencial para o back-end.